digitalplusplus/BaM-Construct/README.md

 Specific AI Features
 ====================
+* AI Orchestrator component to control which AI components you want to leverage
+* AI Text Filter component to control what AI components to call using a basic lexical scanning mechanism using keywords
+* Many LLM's supported hosted on Google, GroqCloud and even local (Ollama)
+* 3 Speech to Text services supported: GroqCloud(OpenAI Whisper), HuggingFace(several inference models), ELevenlabs - in multiple languages
+* 3 Text to Speech services supported: Speechify (Simba), ElevenLabs, RapidAPI - in multiple languages
+* Text to Image experimental service on HuggingFace
 * NPC code uses an API key storage.
 API keys are stored in Assets/Resources/Secure which is EXCLUDED from GitHub synchronisation (ie. in .gitignore)
 * NPC has a RAG component which uses a local MariaDB/MySQL server to store pdf document chunks with their embeddings.
 This will require a Python script to load the documents into the database and generate embeddings and also a PHP script that implements a REST API for the RAG service.
 Please contact me if you are interested to implement RAG, I can provide the scripts and installation instructions (currently not yet integrated in this repository).

 What is new in this Branch - 20250611
 =====================================
 * Added ElevenLabs STT component
+* Sloyd Text to 3D service was deprecated as Sloyd disabled their API

 Near Future Expected Updates
 ============================